Cornelia Hütter

 Cornelia "Conny" Hütter (born 29 October 1992) is a World Cup alpine ski racer from Austria.

 Born in Graz, Styria, Hütter made her World Cup debut in November 2011 in Lake Louise, Canada.
 She attained her first World Cup podium in December 2013, a third place in downhill at Val-d'Isère, France.

 A knee injury caused Hütter to miss most of the 2020 and 2021 seasons.
 During the 2022 season, she returned to the World Cup circuit with a victory and two additional podiums, and represented Austria in the Winter Olympics for a third time in 2022.

 In the 2023 World Championships in Courchevel-Méribel, Hütter won her first World Championships medal, a bronze in the super-G. She shared the bronze placement with Norway's Kajsa Vickhoff Lie, the two having skied the same time of 1:28,39.

+Hütter won the 2024 downhill season title with a victory at the World Cup finals in Saalbach, Austria, passing Switzerland's Lara Gut-Behrami, who had been in first place in the standings going into the event.

+She earned her fourth trip to the Winter Olympics at the 2026 Milano Cortina games where she won her first Olympic medal, a bronze in the super-G.